illiashkirko/CS35LProject/README.md

  #Library requirments
   The requirements for this project in terms of node libraries are as follows-
     Back end
-     -Moongose
-     -express
-     -cors
-     -env
+      Moongose
+      express
+      cors
+      env
     Front end
-     -axios
-     -reacter-dom
+      axios
+      reacter-dom

     ***Note you will most likely not have to add this libraries manually, but if the error asks you to do so please npm install [library name] in the folder src or server***

   #Set-up
-    For node modules, enter the src and server folders and for each enter npm install to load teh requried node files.
+    For node modules, enter the src and server folders enter npm install to load the requried node module files.
 Addiotnally as stated before add any necessary libraries.

-   #If
+    For port number chnage enter the src and server files and change the portNumber.js file to fit the portnumber needed.
+    ***Note that there is chance teh portnumber default will not eork for server, in this case, change teh portnumber values in portNumber.js (in src and server respectively).
+The src value is a string while teh server a number type***